microsoft/playwright/docs/src/test-reporters-js.md

 ### Dot reporter

 Dot reporter is very concise - it only produces a single character per successful test run.
-It is useful on CI where you don't want a lot of output.
+It is the default on CI and useful where you don't want a lot of output.

 ```bash
 npx playwright test --reporter=dot